 What Is Navelbine?

-Navelbine was approved by the FDA for the treatment of non-small cell lung cancer in 1994.
-Over the past few decades, navelbine has been studied as a viable chemotherapy drug for the treatment of pleural (chest) mesothelioma.
+Navelbine was approved by the U.S. Food and Drug Administration (FDA) for the treatment of non-small cell lung cancer in 1994.
+Over the past few decades, researchers have studied it as a viable chemotherapy drug for the treatment of pleural (chest) mesothelioma.